by Bill McBride on 6/26/2012 12:03:00 PM

 The second graph shows the same three indexes in real terms (adjusted for inflation using CPI less Shelter).
 Note: some people use other inflation measures to adjust for real prices.

-In real terms, the National index is back to Q3 1999 levels, the Composite 20 index is back to September 2000, and the CoreLogic index back to May 2000.
+In real terms, the National index is back to Q4 1998 levels, the Composite 20 index is back to March 2000, and the CoreLogic index back to February 2000.

-In real terms, all appreciation in the last decade is gone.
+As we've discussed before, in real terms, all of the appreciation in the '00s is gone.

 In October 2004, Fed economist John Krainer and researcher Chishen Wei wrote a Fed letter on price to rent ratios: House Prices and Fundamental Value.
 Kainer and Wei presented a price-to-rent ratio using the OFHEO house price index and the Owners' Equivalent Rent (OER) from the BLS.

-Here is a similar graph using the Case-Shiller Composite 20 and CoreLogic House Price Index (through May).
+Here is a similar graph using the Case-Shiller National, Composite 20 and CoreLogic House Price Indexes.

 This graph shows the price to rent ratio (January 1998 = 1.0).

-On a price-to-rent basis, the Composite 20 index is back to September 2000 levels, and the CoreLogic index is back to May 2000.
+On a price-to-rent basis, the Case-Shiller National index is back to Q4 1998 levels, the Composite 20 index is back to March 2000 levels, and the CoreLogic index is back to April 2000.